Kolkata: Roads and expressways

 Kolkata along its metropolitan area is home to the second largest road network in India.
 As of 2022, total road network in the city's metropolitan area is 4018 km, while the city proper has road network of 1850 km.
 The city has witnessed a steady increase in the number of registered vehicles: from 17 lakhs in 2019 to 21 lakhs in 2022, an 18.52 per cent jump.
 With 2,448 vehicles per kilometre of road, Kolkata has the highest car density in India.
 This leads major traffic congestion.
 The city's main bus terminals are located at Esplanade and Howrah.
 The Kolkata–Delhi and Kolkata–Chennai prongs of the Golden Quadrilateral, and National Highway 12 start from the outskirts of the city.

 As of 2024, Kolkata has one state expressway and two national expressways, all in its metropolitan area.
 Kalyani Expressway is only state expressway, which is partially operational and partially under construction.
 The national expressways are Belghoria (part of AH1 and NH12), operational and Kona Expressway (part of NH12), at grade road operational but elevated corridor under construction.
-Some national expressways are planned or in various stages of construction to connect directly with many major metropolises and cities of India.
-Those are: Varanasi–Kolkata Expressway and Patna Kolkata Expressway.
+Some national expressways are planned or in various stages of construction to connect directly with many major metropolises and cities of India, such as Varanasi–Kolkata Expressway and Patna Kolkata Expressway.

 Kolkata has international road connectivity to Dhaka, Bangladesh by Jessore Road; to Bangkok, Thailand and Myanmar by Kolkata-Thailand-Bangkok Trilateral Highway (an extension of IMT Highway) and to Nepal and Bhutan by NH12 and proposed Haldia–Raxaul Expressway.

 The yellow taxi remains a favourite mode of transportation despite the foray of rideshare companies in the transport market.

 Hired public conveyances include auto rickshaws, which often ply specific routes, and yellow metered taxis.
 Almost all of Kolkata's taxis are antiquated Hindustan Ambassadors by make; newer air-conditioned radio taxis are in service as well.
-In parts of the city, cycle rickshaws and hand-pulled rickshaws are patronised by the public for short trips.
+In parts of the city, cycle rickshaws and hand-pulled rickshaws are used by the public for short trips.